Skip to content

 storageClassName: nfs

-volumeName: postgres-pv
+volumeName: mysql-pv

 accessModes: